 You can test connectivity without deploying any firewall instances.
 When the FireNet gateway has no firewall instance attached to it for the data path, the FireNet gateway loops the received packet and forwards it to its destination.

 Follow the FireNet workflow to complete Steps 1, 2, 3, 4, 5, 6 and 8.

 If you have an instance in VPC/Domain and another instance in a different VPC/Domain, and you specify connection policy between the Domains and one Domain to connect to the Firewall Domain, then you should be able to ping the two instances.

 What is the maximum performance FireNet can achieve?¶

-Currently for East-West (VPC to VPC) and North-South (on-prem to VPC) traffic inspection, FireNet can achieve 20Gbps throughput with Jumbo frame size in AWS.
+For East-West (VPC to VPC) and North-South (on-prem to VPC) traffic inspection, FireNet achieves 40Gbps throughput with Jumbo frame size in AWS.
 Note the maximum TGW performance between two attached VPCs is 50Gbps.